qa-nparekh/midscene/apps/playground/README.md

-# Midscene Playground
+# SQAI Playground

-A universal web-based playground for testing and experimenting with Midscene.js features.
+A universal web-based playground for testing and experimenting with SQAI features.

 ## Features